- Books, talking books on CD, DVDs, magazines and newspapers for all ages

-- Public computers with internet, microsoft suite, scan, fax, print, and copy
+- Public computers with Internet, Microsoft Office, scan, fax, print, and copy

-- Microfilm for local newspapers: Salinas Californian, Monterey County Herald
+- Microfilms of local newspapers: Salinas Californian, Monterey County Herald

 - Access to Foundation Directory Online database for nonprofits seeking grants

 Service available Mon 10am-6pm, Tue-Thurs.
 11am-7pm, Fri-Sat 10am-5pm